DasDingoCodes/articy3RenPy-Code-Generator/readme.md

 #### Paths

- - path_articy_dir: The path to the JSON export of the Articy project.
+ - ``path_articy_dir``: The path to the JSON export of the Articy project.
- - path_target_dir: The path that contain nothing but the generated contents.
+ - ``path_target_dir``: The path that contain nothing but the generated contents.
 Must be in the hierarchy beneath the ``game`` directory of a RenPy project.

 #### Files

- - file_prefix: The prefix given to all generated files.
+ - ``file_prefix``: The prefix given to all generated files.
 Default: "_articy"
- - base_file_name: Generated code base file.
+ - ``base_file_name``: Generated code base file.
 Contains the ``start_label`` and ``end_label`` blocks.
 Default: "start.py"
- - variables_file_name: File containing variable initialisations.
+ - ``variables_file_name``: File containing variable initialisations.
 Default: "variables.rpy"
- - characters_file_name: File containing Character definitions made from Articy's entities.
+ - ``characters_file_name``: File containing Character definitions made from Articy's entities.
 Default: "characters.rpy"
- - log_file_name: File containing log messages, i.e. warnings.
+ - ``log_file_name``: File containing log messages, i.e. warnings.
 Default "log.txt"

 #### RenPy

- - character_prefix: The prefix given to the generated Character objects.
+ - ``character_prefix``: The prefix given to the generated Character objects.
 Default: "character.", i.e. using [RenPy's character store](https://www.renpy.org/doc/html/dialogue.html#the-character-store).
- - label_prefix: Prefix for the labels that can be jumped to.
+ - ``label_prefix``: Prefix for the labels that can be jumped to.
 Default: "label_"
- - start_label: Label of the RenPy block at the start of the articy generated content.
+ - ``start_label``: Label of the RenPy block at the start of the articy generated content.
 Default "start", i.e. the start of the RenPy game.
- - end_label: Label of the RenPy block that ends the game.
+ - ``end_label``: Label of the RenPy block that ends the game.
 All Articy generated blocks that don't have a target to jump to will jump to this block, immediately ending the game.
 Default: "end"
- - menu_display_text_box: Whether to display the text box by default when showing menu choices (can be overwritten locally).
+ - ``menu_display_text_box``: Whether to display the text box by default when showing menu choices (can be overwritten locally).
 Default: "True"
- - markdown_text_styles: Whether to parse simple markdown text styles by default (can be overwritten locally).
+ - ``markdown_text_styles``: Whether to parse simple markdown text styles by default (can be overwritten locally).
 Default: "False"
+ - ``relative_imgs_in_braces``: Whether to parse image names in braces to specific image paths (can be overwritten locally).
+Default: "False"
+ - ``beginnings_log_lines``: Beginnings of RenPy code lines that shall be logged.
+Default: "# todo, #todo"

 #### Articy

 The following variables can take multiple comma separated values (leading and trailing spaces are ignored):

- - features_renpy_character_params: Technical names of features that contain parameters for RenPy Character objects, see [here](#optional-making-it-possible-to-pass-parameters-to-character-objects) for how to create and assign them.
+ - ``features_renpy_character_params``: Technical names of features that contain parameters for RenPy Character objects, see [here](#optional-making-it-possible-to-pass-parameters-to-character-objects) for how to create and assign them.
 Default: "RenPyCharacterParams"
- - renpy_box: Name of the template that indicates a block with RenPy-code, see [here](#creating-template-for-raw-renpy-code) for how to create them.
+ - ``renpy_box``: Name of the template that indicates a block with RenPy-code, see [here](#creating-template-for-raw-renpy-code) for how to create them.
 Default: "RenPyBox"
- - beginnings_log_lines: Beginnings of RenPy code lines that shall be logged.
-Default: "# todo, #todo"

 ### Dialogue Fragment

 <img align="right" src="images/dialogue_fragment.png" width=350>

+The Dialogue Fragment is used for narration and dialogue.
-An Articy Dialogue Fragment contains the following four parts:
+It contains the following four parts:

  - Speaker
  - Text